burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * [-ffast-math](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-ffast-math): Unsafe floating-point optimizations.
 * **-fno-rtti**: Turn of RTTI (no dynamic_cast, typeid)
 * **-fno-exceptions:** Turn of exception support from C++
 * [-flto](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-flto): Turn on global program optimization (link-time optimization).
-LTO can help with aliasing, inlining theoretically, however, in practice, it is not always the case.
+LTO can help with aliasing and inlining theoretically; however, in practice, it is not always the case.

 ## Several Principles for Code Optimization